canonical/infra-backup-operator/CONTRIBUTING.md

 ### Integration Testing

-This repo uses `pytest` and `pytest-operator` to execute functional/integration tests against the charm files.
+This repo uses `pytest-jubilant` and `Jubilant` to execute functional/integration tests against the charm files.
 The integration tests are defined in `./tests/integration`.
 The charms are deployed according to the bundle defined in `./tests/integration/test-bundle.yaml`.

 It's required you have a bootstrapped [juju machine controller](https://juju.is/docs/juju/manage-controllers) available.
 Usually, one prefers to have a controller available from their development machine to a supported cloud like `lxd` or `aws`.
 You can test if the controller is available by running: